riyaanatekar/Exp-14/README.md

-AIM
-To perform data binning and data formatting using Python, and to understand how raw data can be categorized, transformed, and organized for better analysis using libraries like Pandas and NumPy.

-THEORY
+Aim
+To study and implement data binning and data formatting using Python (Pandas library) by creating datasets and applying functions like pd.cut(), value_counts(), unique(), round(), str.upper(), sort_values(), and dtypes for organizing, categorizing, and analyzing data effectively.
+This helps in converting raw data into meaningful and structured information.

+Theory
 1. Data Binning

-Data binning (also called data discretization) is the process of converting continuous numerical data into discrete categories or groups (bins).
+Data binning is a technique used to convert continuous numerical data into discrete groups or categories (bins).
+It reduces complexity, removes noise, and makes data easier to analyze and interpret, especially when dealing with large datasets.

-It helps in:
-Simplifying data
-Reducing noise
-Improving data analysis and visualization
-In the experiment:
+Functions Used:
+a) pd.cut()
-The pd.cut() function is used to divide data into bins.
+Used to divide numerical data into intervals (bins).
+Converts continuous values into categorical labels.
+Makes comparison and analysis easier.

+Applications in experiment:

+Price → Low, Medium, High (helps classify product cost levels) Units_Sold → Low Sales, Medium Sales, High Sales (helps analyze demand) Order_Value → Low, Medium, High (helps categorize transaction size) Delivery_Time → On Time, Delayed, Critical (helps evaluate service efficiency)

+b) value_counts()
+Counts the number of values in each category.
+Helps in understanding frequency distribution of data.
+Useful for identifying which category has the highest or lowest data.

+c) unique()
+Returns all distinct values from a column.
+Helps to verify whether binning or categorization is done correctly.

 2. Data Formatting
-Data formatting refers to transforming data into a consistent and usable format.

-a) Data Type Conversion
-Changing data types using .astype()
-Helps in performing correct calculations

-b) Rounding Values
-Numerical values are rounded using .round()
-Improves readability and precision control

-c) String Formatting
-Text data can be modified using string functions

-d) Sorting Data
-Sorting helps in organizing data

-3. Data Analysis using Binning
-Categorized data is analyzed using:

-4. Practical Implementation
-In this experiment:
-Product dataset is created
-Order dataset is created
-Binning is applied on:
-Price / Order Value
-Units Sold
-Delivery Time
-Data is formatted and sorted for better understanding

-CONCLUSION
-The experiment successfully demonstrated how to perform data binning and data formatting using Python.
-Using Pandas functions like pd.cut(), sort_values(), and string operations, raw data was effectively transformed into meaningful categories.
-This process improves:

-Data clarity
-Analytical efficiency
-Decision-making capability
-Overall, data binning and formatting are essential preprocessing steps in data analysis and play a crucial role in handling real-world datasets efficiently.
+Data formatting ensures that the dataset is clean, consistent, and easy to read, which is important before performing analysis.

+Functions Used:

+a) df.dtypes
+Displays the data type of each column (int, float, object, etc.).
+Helps in identifying incorrect data types and ensures proper processing.

+b) round()
+Rounds numerical values to a specified number of decimal places.
+Improves readability and avoids unnecessary precision.
+Example use:
+Price values rounded to make them simpler and uniform.

+c) str.upper()
+Converts all text data into uppercase.
+Ensures uniformity and avoids case-sensitive issues during analysis.

+d) astype()
+Used to change the data type of a column.
+Important when performing calculations or formatting data properly.

+3. Data Sorting
+Function:
+ sort_values()
+Used to arrange data in a specific order (ascending or descending).
+Helps in identifying trends such as highest or lowest values.

+Types:
+Ascending (default) → lowest to highest
+Descending → highest to lowest (ascending=False)

+4. DataFrame Creation
+Function: pd.DataFrame()
+Used to create structured tabular data from dictionaries or lists.
+Forms the base for performing all operations.

+Datasets used:
+Product dataset (Price, Units Sold, etc.)
+Order dataset (Order Value, Delivery Time, etc.)

+5. Libraries Used
+Pandas (pd) → Used for data manipulation, binning, formatting, and analysis NumPy (np) → Used for numerical operations (supporting library)

+Conclusion
+The experiment successfully demonstrates how data binning and formatting techniques are used in data preprocessing.
+By using pd.cut(), continuous data is converted into meaningful categories, making it easier to analyze patterns and trends.

+Functions like value_counts() and unique() help in understanding and verifying the data distribution.
+Formatting functions such as round() and str.upper() improve consistency and readability, while sort_values() helps in organizing the data systematically.

+Thus, this experiment highlights the importance of data cleaning, transformation, and organization, which are essential steps in data analysis, helping in better decision-making and accurate interpretation of data.